geometric-intelligence/pirounet/README.md

 # PirouNet #

-Official PyTorch implementation of the paper “PirouNet: Creating Intentional Dance with Semi-Supervised Conditional Recurrent Variational Autoencoders”
+Official PyTorch implementation of the paper “PirouNet: Creating Dance through Artist-Centric Deep Learning”
 ***[[Pre-print](https://arxiv.org/pdf/2207.12126.pdf)], accepted for publication at [[EAI ArtsIT 2022](https://artsit.eai-conferences.org/2022/)]***

 PirouNet is a semi-supervised conditional recurrent variational autoencoder.
 This code is responsible for training and evaluating the model.
 Labels must be created separately prior to training.
 We propose this [dance labeling web application](https://github.com/mathildepapillon/pirounet_label) which can be customized to the user's labeling needs.